-Grow at Home: adding Rhubarb crowns to your plot•
+Grow at Home: Growing Rhubarb crowns on your plot

 Rhubarb is a really striking plant to add to your plot.
-It is a hardy perennial and the stems are most often used as a dessert but are also delicious used in jams and cordials.
+It is a hardy perennial (comes back year after year) and the stems are most often used as a dessert but are also delicious used in jams and cordials.
 Weird considering it is technically a vegetable!

 In early Spring, feed with a general purpose fertiliser according to the pack instructions.

 The leaves will die back in Autumn as the crown becomes dormant again.
-When this happens, remove the dead leaves.
+When this happens, remove the dead leaves and compost them.
 This will reduce the likelihood that fungal spores will take hold over winter and will also expose the crown to frost which will help break dormancy and promote a good crop next year.
 With a little bit of attention, rhubarb plants should last a good 10 years.

 This is not something for the first two years but you might want to do this once your plant is fully established.
 You are tricking the plant and 'forcing' it to provide a crop around 3 to 4 weeks earlier.
 You may not think this is a timeframe worth the effort, but when you consider there is virtually no other fruit coming out of the garden in March then why not give it a try?